What is the BEng (Hons) in Sustainable Energy Engineering

-In year 3, semester 2, students are placed with some of Ireland's leading engineering companies and energy providers for a period of six months.
+In year 3, semester 2, the majority of students are placed with some of Ireland's leading engineering companies and energy providers for a period of six months.
 These paid placements gives the students a taste of what professional practice is all about, how the industry operates and how theoretical knowledge is applied in practice.
 Opportunities to complete placement abroad are also available with previously students working for companies in England, Scotland, Germany and Saudi Arabia.
+Students also have the option to choose to do an Energy Related Project instead of work placement.

 No two days as an energy engineer are ever the same.
 Energy engineers work collaboratively with architects, engineers of other disciplines, planners and other construction professionals to complete a variety of projects relating to power generation, energy reduction, carbon abatement and energy storage, and a variety of buildings, with projects including schools, offices, hospitals, data centres, pharmaceutical plants and many more.
 Creating such buildings that function effectively and finding energy solutions that work makes for a challenging but very rewarding career.